WTII Records: 2001–2006

 The label's initial plan was to build a roster and catalog through licensing established artists from Europe.
 The first three artists licensed by WTII were In Strict Confidence, Melotron, and Controlled Fusion.
 WTII 001, In Strict Confidence's Love Kills! was officially released on March 14, 2001.
 The booklet for Love Kills! was a limited run 20 page velum booklet that had to be specially printed.

 Over the first five years, the label continued to grow and build a solid catalog and fan base.
 The label adhered to its initial plan and added well-established artists, including: Stromkern, Beborn Beton, HMB, Arcanta, cut.rate.box, La Floa Maldita, Backlash, Acumen Nation and Regenerator.
 When the core roster was solidified, the labels expansion changed focus and the goal transitioned from signing established artists towards developing new talent.
 The label signed and released debut albums from newer bands such as State of the Union, Trigger 10d, Monstrum Sepsis, and PTI.

 The label's first two major tours occurred in 2002, as Beborn Beton toured the United States as the opening act for Apoptygma Berzerk.
 The tour coincided with the release of Beborn Beton's greatest hits album, Tales From Another World.
-The band Stromkern initially toured the country in support of their Armageddon release; they then followed the first tour with a second tour in support of the Re-align EP.
+The band Stromkern initially toured the country in support of their album Armageddon; they then followed the first tour with a second tour in support of the Re-align EP.

 In 2003 the label held its first festival, WTII Minifest, a two-day celebration of the label's first two years.
 The event was held at the Underground Lounge on Friday and the Bottom Lounge on Saturday; it featured performances from Monstrum Sepsis, Trigger 10d, cut.rate.box, State of the Union and HMB.

-Album releases in 2004 included Stromkern's back catalog, Flicker Like a Candle and Dammerung Im Traum, Trigger 10d remix album But the Girl's the Same, State of the Union's sophomore album Inpendum and the debut of PTI.
+Album releases in 2004 included Stromkern's back catalog, Flicker Like a Candle and Dammerung im Traum, the Trigger 10d remix album But the Girl's the Same, State of the Union's sophomore album Inpendum, and the debut of PTI.